YuAkahori/WorldGovernmentGame/README.md

 The World Government Game is a game of governing a virtual Earth.<br>
 The virtual earth is the map of the game.<br>
-The World Government Game contains<br>
+The World Government Game consists of<br>
 * 1.Virtual World Information<br>
 * 2.Virtual Country Information<br>
 * 3.Virtual World Constitution and Laws<br>